Yes you read it right, we can stream components from server actions and with NextJs is pretty straight forward.

 export async function addPerson(data) { return { ui: ( <div id="streamed component"> <Hello /> // Pure Static component </div> ), }; }

-With the above action our React element that is returned as ui
+With the above action our React element that is returned as

-0:["$@1",["development",null]] 2:D{"name":"Hello","env":"Server"} 2:["$","div",null,{"children":["$","h2",null,{"children":["Hellooo ","Test"]}]}] 1:{"ui":["$","div",null,{"id":"streamed component","children":"$2"}]}
+will be passed as following:0:["$@1",["development",null]] 2:D{"name":"Hello","env":"Server"} 2:["$","div",null,{"children":["$","h2",null,{"children":["Hellooo ","Test"]}]}] 1:{"ui":["$","div",null,{"id":"streamed component","children":"$2"}]}

-This shows that we just pass the fully parsed React Element(object) which is basically an output of passing our component to CreateElement
+This shows that we just pass the fully parsed React Element(object) which is basically an output of passing our component to

 .
 We never get thejs

-of that component in FE.
+of that component in FE. -

 This is super cool but wait, what if we need interactivity, there is no easy way around it if you don't want to ship the JS for that component to FE.

-But if you just want to deicide what component to render from the Server Function
+But if you just want to deicide what component to render from the

-you can still render a fully interactive component by following these steps:
+you can still render a fully interactive component by following these steps:-

-Instead of directly calling the Server Function
+Instead of directly calling the

-in the Client, pass that function as a prop to the client component via a server component.
+in the Client, pass that function as a prop to the client component via a server component. -

 In this Server component we define the Server Function that renders the Interactive Client component and pass it to a Client component